 Housing in Bel Air

 There are countless homes for sale in Bel Air, Maryland, and the real estate is quite diverse.
 The community is located about 30 miles north of downtown Baltimore, and is a quaint town full of history.
 Originally referred to as "Scott's Old Fields," this community was a part of a land grant issued in 1731 to Daniel Scott.
-The area of "Belle Aire" was not created until 1782, and the additional "e"s were not dropped until a few years later.
+The area of "Belle Aire" was not created until 1782, and the additional "e" and "l" were not dropped until a few years later.

 Bel Air is close to the center of Hartford County, and offers residents many things to do and housing options.
 There are a number of home styles available, including conventional styles, such as the traditional ranch, Cape Cod-style, and even some cottage-esque homes.
 Regardless of the type of dwelling you are searching for, you are likely to find something that meets your needs.